-Generally, loans under this Procedural Manual are interest-free, deferred loans which are forgiven at the end of the loan term.
+Generally, loans under the Procedural Manual are interest-free, deferred loans which are forgiven at the end of the loan term.
 However, if the Borrower(s) sell, transfer title or cease to occupy the property as their Principal Residence during the loan term, the loan will become due and payable.

-5.03 Loan Amounts
+5.03 Program Loan Amount